marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 * Organizing the app directories.

-* Note: This example app does not cover Navigation, Authentication, or Internationalization aspects.
+* Note: This example app does not cover Navigation (even though Async Redux does contain navigation features) nor Authentication.

 This is the app: